Classifying Measurement Incompatibility under Classical Pre- and Post-Processing Operations: introduction

 By leveraging these classical operations on the measurement device, we can learn the finer details about the measurements i.e. the different layers of incompatibility, which can give a measure of the degree of incompatibility of a set of measurements.
 This can set a benchmark for legitimately choosing incompatible measurements for an information processing task.
 Our study is motivated to address how one may compare the degree of incompatibility between two different sets of measurements subjected to the aforementioned classical operations.
 For instance, if the first set remains incompatible for every possible non-trivial coarse-graining of the measurement outcomes, but the second set becomes compatible for a certain coarse-graining, it follows that the first set of measurements exhibits stronger incompatibility compared to the second one.
 A similar argument holds for the case of convex-mixing of measurements also.

 In this work, we establish analytical criteria for determining when a pair of projective measurements are fully incompatible, i.e., remain incompatible under all possible coarse-grainings of measurement outcomes.
-We further analyze the full incompatibility of a set of three qubit measurements under all possible convex-mixing as well.
+We give the necessary and sufficient condition for the full-incompatibility with respect to coarse-graining for any two rank-one projective measurements in dimension $d$ and we provide many supportive examples to visualise this.
+We notice that any two mutually unbiased bases in prime dimension are fully incompatible with respect to coarse-graining.
+We further analyse the full incompatibility of a set of three qubit measurements under all possible convex-mixing as well.
 Within the context of our present study, noise is reflected in degrading the incompatibility properties of various measurement sets \cite{mate}.
 We compute the critical noise threshold below which the mutually unbiased bases measurements remain incompatible under the above-mentioned classical operations.

 As incompatible measurements are useful for various information processing tasks, any device claiming to produce incompatible measurements must be certified before using it in an experiment.
 Verification of incompatibility of the measurements is possible from the input-output measurement statistics obtained from the device without knowing its internal functioning.
 This can be done in two ways one is a device-independent way utilizing Bell-type experiments \cite{wolf_prl,Bene_2018,PhysRevA.97.012129} and another is a semi-device-independent way inspired by the standard prepare-and-measure scenario \cite{PRXQuantum_carlos,SahaIncom,Carmeli2020}.
 In the present work, we investigate the issue of certification of different layers of measurement incompatibility under the introduced classical operations both from the device-independent and the semi-device-independent perspective.
 As both Bell-type experiments and prepare-and-measure experiments \cite{cglmp_expt_pra24,armin_prl15} are viable with the current technology, by performing our introduced classical operations on those experiments we can operationally certify the different layers of incompatibility thus allowing us to know the subtleties of incompatibility about the measurement device which is a new and interesting offshoot of our work.